 How to join two or more PLUFSIG gym mats together

 I hand sewed the button the short mat ends, a few inches away from where the PLUFSIG gym mats would meet.
-Once buttons are attached, wrap the around the bottoms until snug!
+Once buttons are attached, wrap the hair tie around the bottoms until snug!

 I like that I can still separate the mats and stack them folded when not in use to save space!
 We do need to put the mats away in our closet when Willow is practicing using her walker or we have company over so I needed to keep that in mind.